SUBMissionS

-For Watersprite 2024
+For Watersprite 2026

 Free Submissions

-Over the past fourteen editions of the festival, Watersprite has received submissions from over 100 countries across the world.
+Over the past sixteen editions of the festival, Watersprite has received submissions from over 100 countries across the world.
 Submissions are completely free and films are automatically considered for a wide range of awards.

 Films can be submitted into one of four genres and once submitted, the student status of every student on the crew of the film will need to be submitted for verification.